- Search The Registry

 *On this date in 1983, Shockoe Bottom was placed on the National Register of Historic Places.
-Between the late 17th century and the end of the American Civil War in 1865, the area played a major role in the perpetration of slavery in the United States, serving as the second largest slave trading center in the country after New Orleans, Louisiana.
+Between the late 17th century and the end of the American Civil War in 1865, the area played a major role in the perpetration of slavery in the United States, serving as the second-largest slave trading center in the country after New Orleans, Louisiana.

 Shockoe Bottom is an area in Richmond, Virginia, just east of downtown, along the James River.
-Located between Shockoe Hill and Church Hill, Shockoe Bottom contains much of the land included in Colonel William Mayo's 1737 plan of Richmond, making it one of the city's oldest neighborhoods.
+Located between Shockoe Hill and Church Hill, Shockoe Bottom contains much of the land in Colonel William Mayo's 1737 plan of Richmond, making it one of the city's oldest neighborhoods.
 Profits from the trade and sale of Blacks fueled the creation of wealth for Southern whites and drove the economy in Richmond, leading 15th Street to be known as Wall Street in the antebellum period, with the surrounding blocks home to more than 69 slave dealers and auction houses.

-Shockoe Bottom began developing in the late 18th century following the move of the state capital to Richmond, aided by the construction of Mayo's bridge across the James River (ultimately succeeded by the modern 14th Street Bridge), as well as the sitting of key tobacco industry structures, such as the public warehouse, tobacco scales, and the Federal Customs House in or near the district.
-Throughout the 19th Century, Shockoe Bottom was the center of Richmond's commerce with ships pulling into port from the James River.
+Shockoe Bottom began developing in the late 18th century following the move of the state capital to Richmond, aided by the construction of Mayo's bridge across the James River (ultimately succeeded by the modern 14th Street Bridge), as well as the setting of key tobacco industry structures, such as the public warehouse, tobacco scales, and the Federal Customs House in or near the district.
+Throughout the 19th Century, Shockoe Bottom was the center of Richmond's commerce, with ships pulling into port from the James River.

 Goods coming off these ships were warehoused and traded in Shockoe Valley.
-Shockoe Bottom was a center of the Black African slave trade between 1830 and 1865 over 400,000 slaves were traded there.
-The area held slave jails, auction houses and businesses participating in the enslavement of thousands of men, women and children.
+Shockoe Bottom was a center of the Black African slave trade between 1830 and 1865.
+Over 400,000 slaves were traded there.
+The area held slave jails, auction houses, and businesses participating in the enslavement of thousands of men, women, and children.
 Among the most notorious places in Shockoe Bottom was Goodwin’s Jail, where Solomon Northup, whose life was chronicled in the movie, "12 Years a Slave," was held after being kidnapped.

 Shockoe Bottom’s invaluable resources of America's history cannot be seen.
-None of the buildings from the slave trade remain visible in these eight-blocks, and the artifacts of antebellum Richmond are now below the surface, out of sight.
-Shockoe Bottom should be protected as a site of conscience, a place that offers the public a chance to experience, and learn from, this dark chapter in American history.
+None of the buildings from the slave trade remain visible in these eight blocks, and the artifacts of antebellum Richmond are now below the surface, out of sight.
+Shockoe Bottom should be protected as a site of conscience, a place that offers the public a chance to experience and learn from this dark chapter in American history.
 A path forward for Shockoe Bottom could include meaningful public involvement and expert archeological analysis so that the historical remnants of the slave trade now buried there can be seen and properly interpreted.